Further Meditation on Taylor Series

 \[\begin{aligned} (1-x)^{-1} &= \sum_{k=0}^{\infty} \binom{-1}{k} (-x)^k 1^{-1-k} \\ &= \sum (-1)^k (-1)^k x^k \\ &= 1 + x + x^2 + x^3 + \ldots \end{aligned}\]This I find very mysterious.
 More generally, there are two series for \((x+y)^{-1}\) depending on whether you divide through by \(x\) or \(y\) first:

-\[\begin{aligned} \frac{1}{x+y} &=\frac{1}{x} (1 + \frac{y}{x})^{-1} = x^{-1} - y x^{-2} + y^2 x^{-3} - y^3 x^{-4} + \ldots \\ &= \frac{1}{y} (1 + \frac{x}{y})^{-1} = y^{-1} - x y^{-2} + x^2 y^{-3} - x^3 y^{-4} + \ldots \end{aligned}\]Observe that when you multiply one of these series by \((x+y)\) it does indeed give \(1\):
+\[\begin{aligned} \frac{1}{x+y} &=\frac{1}{x} (1 + \frac{y}{x})^{-1} = x^{-1} - y x^{-2} + y^2 x^{-3} - y^3 x^{-4} + \ldots \\ &= \frac{1}{y} (1 + \frac{x}{y})^{-1} = y^{-1} - x y^{-2} + x^2 y^{-3} - x^3 y^{-4} + \ldots \end{aligned}\]Observe that when you multiply one of these series by \((x+y)\) it does indeed seem to give \(1\):

 \[\begin{aligned} (x+y)(x+y)^{-1} &= (x+y) (x^{-1} - y x^{-2} + y^2 x^{-3} - y^3 x^{-4} + \ldots) \\ &= (x+y) x^{-1} - (x+y) yx^{-2} + (x+y) y^2 x^{-3} - (x+y) y^3 x^{-4} + \ldots \\ &= (1 + \cancel{y x^{-1}}) - (\cancel{x y^{-1}} + \cancel{y^2 x^{-2}}) + (\cancel{x^{-2} y^2} - \cancel{y^3 x^{-3}}) + \ldots \\ &= 1 \end{aligned}\]And likewise for the other (as it must, by symmetry).
 Interestingly you can also use linear combinations of both solutions.
 If we write \(S_1 = x^{-1} - y x^{-2} + y^2 x^{-3} - \ldots\) and \(S_2 = y^{-1} - x y^{-2} + x^2 y^{-3} + \ldots\) then

-\[(x+y) (\lambda S_1 + (1-\lambda) S_2) = 1\]for any \(\lambda\) (technically this is not allowed because both are not going to converge at the same time, but let’s ignore that).
+\[(x+y) (\lambda S_1 + (1-\lambda) S_2) = 1\]for any \(\lambda\) (technically this is not allowed because both are not going to converge at the same time, but I suspect it’s still meaningful somehow).

 It’s intriguing that the series you can get from these expansions are the same choices as the Taylor series that you get as you vary the point you’re expanding around.
 Whatever mysterious meaning underlies these “unnatural combinatorics” (unnatural in the sense that… well… the exponents are fractions or negative, so not \(\in \bb{N}\)…), it is the same mystery as to why Taylor series break at poles (and then sorta keep working anyway if you squint).

-By the way, the same sort of thing happens for series like \((x+y)^{1/2}\) and any other non-natural exponent.
+Although I’m not gonna fill up space showing it, the same sort of thing happens for series like \((x+y)^{1/2}\) and any other non-natural exponent.
 And if you feel like splitting a product up into pieces

 \[(x+y) = (x+y)^{3/2} (x+y)^{-1/2}\]You will find that the two series perfectly cancel out however you do it and whichever variable you expand in, even if the series don’t converge.
-So I am inclined to believe, just for elegances’ sake, that all of these series are really valid at all inputs, and that it is really the notion of “convergence”, or maybe just the notion of “addition”, which is not useful so useful for understanding them.2
+So I am inclined to believe, just for elegances’ sake, that all of these series are really valid at all inputs, and that it is really the notion of “convergence”, or maybe just the notion of “addition”, which is not useful so useful for understanding them.4

 Way 4: Long Division

 Another way of producing the combinatoric series is polynomial long division.
-To compute divide \(g(x)\) by \(f(x)\) we repeatedly compute \(g_i(x) = f(x) q_i(x) + r_i(x)\), setting \(g_{i+1} = r_i\) on each step.
+The normal approach: to compute divide \(g(x)\) by \(f(x)\) we repeatedly compute \(g_i(x) = f(x) q_i(x) + r_i(x)\), setting \(g_{i+1} = r_i\) on each step.
 Consider calculating \(1/(1-x)\), that is, \(g(x) = 1\) and \(f(x) = 1-x\).

 - First we have \(1 = 1(1-x) + x\), so \(q_0 = 1\) and \(r(x) = x\).